ZumeProject/zume-ai-building-blocks/marketing/raw/zume_training_value_proposition.md

 # The Zume Training Value Proposition

-**Zúme Training transforms ordinary Christians into skilled disciple makers through a proven, multiplication-focused methodology that has generated over 1 million training sessions globally and documented exponential church growth across four generations.**
+**Zúme Training transforms ordinary Christians into skilled disciple makers through a proven, multiplication-focused methodology that has generated thousands of trainings globally and documented exponential church growth across four generations.**

 This comprehensive value proposition reveals why Zume Training stands apart in the discipleship landscape and delivers measurable transformation for participants seeking to fulfill the Great Commission through scalable, reproducible methods.